cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/troubleshooting-deployments.md

 If you need help with the above, contact our support team and we will assist wherever possible.

+## Check your Git repo settings

+If your application is pointing at a Git branch (or repo) that has either been deleted or renamed since the last deployment, this is likely to cause any future deployment attempts to fail.

+Check your application settings (click *Settings & Information* in the right-hand navigation) and check that your repo and branch are both correct.
+You can change either of them by clicking the *Edit* button to the right.

 ## My problem isn't covered by any of the above

 For more uncommon problems not covered above, it's worth following these steps before reaching out to support: